List of Marvel Comics characters: T: Toy Soldier

 Toy Soldier is a character appearing in American comic books published by Marvel Comics.

 When Taskmaster stole the right hand of Super-Adaptoid despite Spider-Boy and Captain America's interference, Shannon Stillwell reverse-engineered the Super-Adaptoid technology and created Toy Soldier, which she gave to Killionaire.
 During a fight with Spider-Boy, Toy Soldier was persuaded to be a hero as he breaks free from Killionaire's control.

 Toy Soldier later visited the Jarvis Lounge and asked for Edwin Jarvis to allow him to apply for membership to the Avengers.
 While Captain America and Thor came out to see what is happening, Squirrel Girl vouched for Toy Soldier as he helped her out.
 When Spider-Man and Miles Morales showed up, they mentioned that they encountered a pigeon carrying a letter from Christina Xu.
 Toy Soldier assists the other superheroes in rescuing Spider-Boy and fighting Madame Monstrosity.
 After Madame Monstrosity is teleported away by High Evolutionary, Toy Soldier uses his genius-level intellect to help restore the Humanimals to normal.

-After Spider-Boy defeats Balloon Man and releases the Gaping Maw from his services, Toy Soldier visits Spider-Boy.
-He states to Spider-Boy that Spider-Man is proud of him.